 About UsFaculty and Staff

-Megan is originally from Winona, growing up and going to school in the Winona School District.
+Megan is originally from Winona, growing up and going to school in the Winona Public School District.
 She very briefly attended ballet class with Mrs. Stephanie Kierlin and was a part of the Dance Team at the Winona High School.
-Megan has more than 7 years experience in an administrative assistant role.
-She was most recently with Ashley Furniture in their Human Resources department.
+Megan has been with MCA since 2015 leading in many areas such as our music division, helping and guiding over 20 music instructors and countless families.
+Megan has since taken on many new duties to support MCA in various ways and continues to grow her knowledge in other MCA aspects.
+Prior to 2015, Megan spend 7 years experience in an administrative assistant role at Ashley Furniture in their Human Resources department.
 When Megan’s daughter was 2 years old, she decided to take a break from working and stay home with her.
 It was an opportunity to watch her child grow and be a part of her daily development.

 Instructor - Clarinet and Saxophone

 Ryan began teaching music lessons in 2006 and has been teaching at MCA since 2010.
 He has earned both a Bachelor of Arts in Music and a Master of Arts in Instruction degree.
 Ryan is a licensed teacher in K-12 Instrumental/Classroom Music.
 He has performed in a variety of ensembles including concert bands, jazz ensembles, chamber ensembles, and theater pit orchestras.

 In addition to teaching lessons at MCA, Ballanger works full-time in information technology and often incorporates technology into music education.
 Ryan is an active performer in community ensembles as a member of the Winona Municipal Band and Saint Mary’s University of Minnesota Concert Band.